johnpeterflynn/face-reconstruction/README.md

 * [Sophus](https://github.com/strasdat/Sophus)
 * [nabo](https://github.com/ethz-asl/libnabo)

-In addition, a face scan and face landmarks .ply files are expected from Kinect HD Face in the scan subfolder (see config.h).
+In addition, face scan and face landmark .ply files are expected from Kinect HD Face in the scan subfolder (see config.h).

 ## Notes
 This repository does not include the basis for face geometry and expression.